redoio/resentencing_data_initiative/README.md

 ## Summary

-We are designing a rules-based and deterministic eligibility model that embodies principles of fairness, accountability and transparency to generate cohorts of eligible individuals.
+We are designing a rules-based and deterministic eligibility model that embodies principles of fairness, accountability and transparency to generate cohorts of eligible individuals based on criteria established by district attorney's offices.

 What it is:
-- A deterministic model with a rules-based framework designed by Redo.io with legal experts and District Attorney offices
+- A deterministic model with a rules-based framework designed by Redo.io with legal experts
 - Easily interpretable and explainable for non-technical users and audience
 - Responsive to user requests, i.e. an attorney can request changes to the eligibility criteria and see updated results